 Before you consider renting out your home, your guest room—or even your couch—first contact your insurance professional so you fully understand the financial risks and can take the proper precautions.
 Here's some general information to jumpstart your insurance conversation.

-If you are planning to rent out your home, guest room, couch—or even your home office while you are at work—your first step should be to contact your insurance professional.
-Peer-to-peer sharing opportunities, such as Airbnb, can be a handy way to bring in extra money and are increasingly popular; however, they can also leave you financially vulnerable, for example if your renter damages your property or if someone is hurt while they are in your home.
+If you are considering renting out your home, your guest room or even your couch your first step should be to contact your insurance professional.
+Peer-to-peer home sharing opportunities such as Airbnb can be a great way to bring in extra money and are increasingly popular; however, they can also leave you financially vulnerable.
+If your renter starts a fire and damages your property or is hurt while renting your home, will you be protected?

-If you are using a peer-to-peer network to rent a space from someone else, it’s a good time to check your own homeowners or renters insurance policy.
-This way, if your personal possessions are stolen or damaged off-premises you can simply file a claim with your own home insurance company.
-And, if you accidentally injure someone you would also be financially protected.
+If you are the one using a peer-to-peer network to rent a space from someone else, check your own homeowners or renters insurance policy.
+In most cases, if your personal possessions are stolen or damaged off-premises, you can simply file a claim with your own insurer.
+And if you accidentally injure someone, you should also be financially protected.

 There may be times when a major event in an area—the Super Bowl, say, or a graduation at a major university—depletes local hotel space.
 In these cases, it's fairly common for people to rent out their home or part of it for the extra cash it brings in.

 Many insurance companies take this situation into account when creating a homeowners or renters policy and, with sufficient advance notice, will extend your coverage to the renter on a one-time basis.
 Other insurance companies may require the purchase of an endorsement to the policy to provide broader coverage for the renters in your home.

 In both cases, be sure to let your insurance company know ahead of time, so you can be prepared.

 Next steps: Learn how to insure a vacation home.